-The osprey is a large, fish-eating bird of prey.
-Historically widely distributed, persecution and loss from egg collectors caused the population to crash, becoming extinct in England in 1847.
-After re-colonising Scotland, ospreys have been increasing southwards.
+The osprey (Pandion haliaetus) is a large, fish-eating bird of prey.
+Historically they were found all across the country, but persecution from egg collectors caused the population to crash, and they became extinct in England in 1847.
+After re-colonising Scotland in the 1950s, ospreys have been increasing southwards.

 In 2009, after an absence of almost 200 years, ospreys returned to nest in Kielder Forest, Northumberland.
-With a growing population, ospreys are now being seen at locations across the country.
+With a growing population once again, they are now being seen at locations across the country.

 Osprey statistics